Build Services for PHP Composer

 It is possible for a build to interact with MyGet Build Services using Service Messages.
 For example writing a message to the build log, setting the package version or triggering a build failure.

-• ##myget[messageName 'value'], passing a single value to the build
+, passing a single value to the build##myget[messageName key='value' key='value']

 Note: MyGet Build Services also parses TeamCity service messages.
 This means all tools that use TeamCity-specific service messages for communication with the build process will also work with MyGet Build Services.